sabuhiabbas/unit3_2023-project/README.md

     print("User trying logging out")
     self.parent.current = "LoginScreen"
 ```
-The code shows how to change screen using Python.
-I use the same code in different pages to switch between pages.[^24]
+The code above demonstrates how to log out a user and switch to the LoginScreen page by changing the parent's current attribute to "LoginScreen".
+This code structure is used in various parts of the application to enable switching between different pages.[^24]
 ```.kv
 MDRaisedButton:
   id: return_home